 Table 1.
 Features and Benefits

-• The web interface supports Internet Explorer 7, 8, and 9; Firefox 3 and later; and Chrome.
+• The web interface supports Internet Explorer 8 or 9; Firefox 3 or later; and Chrome

 • Embedded setup wizard for initial configuration